 The visibility of subtleties like facial expressions and body language are crucial to quality video conferencing.
 If details like these get lost, then meetings lack the authenticity of real-life, face-to-face interactions.
 For video conferencing services that only support 1280x720 resolution (720p), a 720p camera is all you’ll benefit from.
 Lifesize supports 4K video conferencing so video systems with resolutions as high as 3840x2160 (4K) can be seen and experienced at their full resolution.

-2. Computer processing
+2. Fast computer processing

 If your computer lacks a sufficiently fast processor, your audio and video quality will be downgraded to make the best possible call for your system’s specs.
 For today’s modern video conferencing, your computer should have a minimum 2 GB of RAM and a quad-core processor.

-3. Network bandwidth
+3. Sufficient network bandwidth

 The effect of a slow network on video conferencing is similar to that of a slow computer processor: your call will dynamically adjust to give you the best possible quality with the available network.
 The network bandwidth required will depend on the resolution and frame rate you desire: 1 Mbps is sufficient for 15 fps at 720p resolution, while 30 fps at 4K will require closer to 4 Mbps.
 And while a properly designed Wi-Fi network will enable wireless connection from anywhere around the building, just remember that the more participants there are in the video conference call, the more bandwidth is required.